J.

 15" racemes in summer.
 Hardy tree to 30 feet, with shiny deep green

 foliage.
-Mts. of S. Europe.
+Mountains of Southern Europe.
 Zone 3.
 Nick seed to germinate in 1 - 3 weeks.

 LACTUCA (lak-TOO-ka)